therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Therapist

-Bob earned his Master’s in Clinical Mental Health Counseling from Bellevue University.
-Though newer to his current role, he brings a wealth of real-world experience and a strong foundation in evidence-based practices, including CBT, DBT, Solution-Focused, and Person-Centered therapies.
+Bob holds a Master’s in Clinical Mental Health Counseling from Bellevue University.
+While newer to his current role, he brings a wealth of real-world experience and a strong foundation in evidence-based practices, including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Solution-Focused, and Person-Centered therapies.

 Dr. Shelley Aki, PsyD, LIMHP